 Computers have become popular teaching aids, but overhead projectors still have a place in the classroom.
 A transparency is placed on the glass and the information on the transparency is projected onto a screen.
 An instructor can write the information directly onto the transparency.
 The transparency can also be fed into a laser printer so that information can be transferred onto the transparency from a computer.

 Some teaching aids are aimed at a specific subject.
+For instance, a good online tutor will use visual aids for subjects that require images to make sense.
+They may also use technology for students who are proficient in them.
 For example, driving simulators have been developed for use in driver’s education classes.
 The student sits in a module that has a steering wheel, accelerator pedal, and brake pedal and watches a movie from the perspective of a driver.
 He or she reacts to events taking place on the screen by pressing the accelerator or brake and turning the steering wheel.
 The driving simulator records all of the students’ actions for the teacher to review with the student afterward.